zxfae/git_commit_counter/README.md

 Usage
 Run gm in a Git repository to manage commits.
-The tool supports three main commands:
+The tool supports four main commands:
 1. Create a Commit
 Create a formatted commit with a specific type and message.
 Aliases (e.g., FE, D) are converted to full type names (e.g., FEAT, DOCS) in the commit message.
 Syntax: